Affine Grassmannians and the geometric Satake in mixed characteristic: Dimension of affine Deligne-Lusztig varieties

 \subsection{Affine Deligne-Lusztig varieties and Rapoport-Zink spaces}

-Let us recall Rapoport-Zink (RZ) spaces.
-In the PEL case, they are defined by Rapoport-Zink in their original work \cite{RZ}.
-In a more general situation but under the assumption that the group is unramfied, they are recently defined by Kim \cite{Ki}.
+Let us recall the definition of Rapoport-Zink (RZ) spaces.
+In the PEL case, they were defined by Rapoport-Zink in their original work \cite{RZ}.
+In a more general situation but under the assumption that the group is unramified, they are recently defined by Kim \cite{Ki} and Howard-Pappas \cite{HP}.
 We assume (for simplicity) that $k=\bar\bF_p$ is algebraically closed.
-To follow the standard notation, we write $W=W(k)$ (which was usually denoted by $\mO$ before).
+To follow the standard notation, we write $W=W(k)$ (which was usually denoted by $\mO$ in previous sections).
 Let $L=W\otimes\bQ_p$.
-We use $F$ to denote $\sigma$-linear map of $L$-linear vector spaces (unlike the rest part of the paper where $F$ denotes a local field).
-Let $\on{Nilp}_W$ denote the category of $W$-algebras on which $p$ acts nilpotently.
+We use $F$ to denote $\sigma$-linear maps between vector spaces over $L$ (unlike the rest part of the paper where $F$ denotes a local field).
+Let $\on{Nilp}_W$ denote the category of $W$-algebras in which $p$ is nilpotent.